Okaloosa County Domestic Violence Defense Lawyers

 It is crucial to take action right away if you have been charged with Domestic Violence in Okaloosa County.
 There are two reasons for this:

-After the no contact order is lifted, I will work on getting the charges dismissed.
+After the no contact order is lifted, we will work on getting the charges dismissed.
 The quickest and most effective way to do that is to convince the prosecutor to simply dismiss the case.
 The State can proceed with prosecution against you with or without the cooperation of the victim, but in reality, they need a witness or victim who is willing to testify against you.
 If not, it is more likely they will drop the case.

-If the victim is not on “our side”, or if the State refuses to drop the case, I will set the case for trial and prepare to defend you in trial.
-You should know that the vast majority of these cases are resolved without a trial, but if that is the direction your case goes, rest assured that I know what I’m doing in trial and have a track record of success defending domestic violence charges in Okaloosa County.
+If the victim is not on “our side”, or if the State refuses to drop the case, we will set the case for trial.
+You should know that the vast majority of these cases are resolved without a trial, but if that is the direction your case goes, rest assured that we have a track record of success defending domestic violence charges in Okaloosa County.

 What if the State won’t dismiss the charge but I don’t want to go to trial?